Quantile Markov Decision Process: Introduction

-The idea of risk-sensitive decision making in MDPs was first introduced in the 1970s when \cite{howard1972risk} proposed the use of an exponential utility function to reflect risk attitude.
-Other natural formulations imposed a variance constraint \citep{piunovskiy2006dynamic, tamar2012policy} or a probability constraint \citep{altman1999constrained,ermon2012probabilistic} on the MDP cumulative reward. \cite{chow2017} discussed several disadvantages of these two types of risk-sensitive MDP, such as the policy structure problem arising in practice and the parameter-sensitivity issue.
-The problem has also been studied from a risk measure perspective. \cite{ruszczynski2010risk} and \cite{jiang2017risk} proposed nested risk measures for a risk-averse MDP problem, which is motivated from the study of dynamic risk measures.
-Another method for solving a special case of risk-sensitive MDPs is stochastic dual dynamic programming \citep{Shapiro2013}.
-The QMDP differs from these formulations in that it explicitly characterizes the uncertainty in an MDP, providing guidance as to whether one should use a risk-sensitive MDP.

-This paper is the first work to address the MDP problem with a quantile objective in a generic setting.
-Several authors have examined restricted versions of the problem. \cite{filar1995percentile} proposed an algorithm to optimize the quantile of the limiting average reward of an infinite-horizon MDP. \cite{ummels2013computing} developed an algorithm to compute the quantile cumulative rewards for a given policy in polynomial time. \cite{Gilbert2016} addressed the quantile optimization problem for the special case of deterministic rewards and preference-based MDP.
+To the best of our knowledge, this paper is the first to address the MDP problem with a quantile objective in a generic setting.
+Several studies have examined restricted versions of the problem. \cite{filar1995percentile} studied the quantile objective for the limiting average reward of an infinite-horizon MDP, determining whether there exists a policy that achieves a specified value of the long-run limiting average reward at a specified probability level. \cite{ummels2013computing} developed an algorithm to compute the quantile cumulative rewards for a given policy in polynomial time.
+The algorithm is descriptive rather than prescriptive in terms of understanding the uncertainty associated with the Markov chain (MDP with a fixed policy). \cite{Gilbert2016} addressed the quantile MDP problem for the special case of deterministic rewards and preference-based MDP.